Richard Tarrant (politician): Philanthropy

-Tarrant and his wife have created the Richard E. and Deborah L. Tarrant Foundation, which makes grants intended to enrich the quality of life in communities throughout Vermont.
+Tarrant and his wife created the Richard E. and Deborah L. Tarrant Foundation, which makes grants intended to enrich the quality of life in communities throughout Vermont.
 Its "primary areas of focus are basic human services, education and community-based grantmaking."
 In 2005, the Grantsmanship Center listed the foundation as one of the top 40 Vermont foundations in charitable giving.
 The foundation is prohibited from making any donations to pro-choice groups.

 Tarrant's foundation later invested in the Milton public school system, providing monetary support for a pilot program ("Home School at School") that gave students an opportunity to learn at different paces.

 In 2007, Tarrant's foundation gave $1 million toward the creation of a $1.8 million community center in Winooski, Vermont.

 On December 18, 2018, the University of Vermont announced that Tarrant and his family had given $15 million for its new multi-purpose center, which will house the men's basketball team and be called the Tarrant Event Center.
 It is the second athletic-related facility that bears the Tarrant name in Vermont.
 In 1994, Tarrant donated $5 million toward the construction of St. Michael's College's student recreation center, which is named in honor of his parents.

 2006 campaign for U.S. Senate

 In 2005, Tarrant announced his candidacy for the U.S. Senate seat vacated by the retirement of Independent Senator Jim Jeffords.
-On September 12, 2006, he won the Republican nomination, defeating U.S. Air Force Lt.
-Col. Greg Parke and marijuana legalization activist Cris Ericson.
+On September 12, 2006, he won the Republican nomination, defeating U.S. Air Force Lieutenant Colonel Greg Parke and marijuana legalization activist Cris Ericson.
 Tarrant faced Independent Representative Bernie Sanders in the November general election.
 Sanders, who won the Democratic nomination but ran as an Independent, defeated Tarrant by 33 percentage points.
-The race proved to be the most expensive race in Vermont history with both candidates together spending close to $13 million.
-Tarrant spent roughly $7 million of his own money on the race and Sanders raised roughly $6.5 million and spent most of it.
-Tarrant's campaign was remarkable for its saturation of radio and television with a serial biography of the candidate and attack ads of Sanders.
+The race was the most expensive race in Vermont history, with the candidates together spending close to $13 million.
+Tarrant spent about $7 million of his own money on the race; Sanders raised about $6.5 million and spent most of it.
+Tarrant's campaign was remarkable for its saturation of radio and television with a serial biography of the candidate and attack ads on Sanders.

 Death

-Tarrant died on August 12, 2025, at the age of 83.
+Tarrant died on August 12, 2025, aged 83.